 Mechanism: Genvoya is a fixed-dose combination of four antiretroviral drugs: elvitegravir, an HIV-1 integrase strand transfer inhibitor (INSTI), cobicistat, a CYP3A inhibitor, and emtricitabine and tenofovir alafenamide (TAF), both HIV-1 nucleoside analog reverse transcriptase inhibitors (NRTIs).
 It is indicated as a complete regimen for the treatment of HIV-1 infection in adults and pediatric patients 12 years of age and older.

 Dosage: The recommended dosage is one tablet taken orally once daily with food.

 Side Effects: The most common side effects associated with Genvoya are nausea, diarrhea, headache, and fatigue.

 Additional Information: The product label for Genvoya comes with a Boxed Warning advising patients and healthcare professionals that the drug can cause a buildup of lactic acid in the blood (lactic acidosis) and severe liver problems (hepatomegaly and steatosis) which can be fatal.
 The Boxed Warning also states that Genvoya should not be used to treat chronic hepatitis B virus infection.
 Genvoya interacts with many commonly used medicines, and should not be taken with other antiretrovirals.

-Development History and FDA Approval Process for Genvoya
+Development Timeline for Genvoya

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.